z503722728/MemoryMesh/README.md

 #### SchemaManager tool - an easy way to create and edit your schemas!
 [SchemaManager tool](https://github.com/CheMiguel23/MemoryMesh/blob/main/SchemaManager.html) included in the repository.
-How to use in the [guide](https://github.com/CheMiguel23/MemoryMesh/discussions/3).
+How to use it is detailed in the [guide](https://github.com/CheMiguel23/MemoryMesh/discussions/3).

 <img width="370" alt="image" src="https://github.com/user-attachments/assets/e8f0c808-2ff6-48da-ac7c-cf51aebde7b8">